jamesamiller/Computational-Thinking/README.md

 We want to give incoming STEM students

-- an introduction into how computer experiments can clarify their understanding of difficult concepts, such as probability and statistics and differential equations.
+- an introduction into how computer experiments can clarify their understanding of difficult concepts, such as probability and statistics and differential equations
-- an idea of how modeling can lead to a better understanding of a complex physical phenomena.
+- an idea of how modeling can lead to a better understanding of a complex physical phenomena
-- an introduction to some important physical and mathematical ideas.
+- an introduction to some important physical and mathematical ideas
-- a taste of a programming language that will be of use to them during their college career and beyond.
+- exposure to a programming language that will be of use during their college career and beyond

 ## Inspiration